LODSContent/Challenge-GoldCopy-Content/challenge-requirement1.md

 [Hint Guidance](https://lodmanuals.blob.core.windows.net/lms/CLabsInstTemplate/Hint.png "How to write hints")
 </span>

-   <span class="know-icon">Add knowledge blocks and notes to provide additional context.
-This often includes links to source material]https://skillable.com) on the topic.</span>
+   <span class="know-icon">Add knowledge blocks to provide additional context.
+This often includes links to [source material]https://skillable.com) on the topic.</span>

 <span class="guidance">
 [Knowledge Block Guidance](https://lodmanuals.blob.core.windows.net/lms/CLabsInstTemplate/Knowledge%20Block.png "Proper use of knowledge blocks")
 </span>

-   <span class="info-icon">Use a tip to provide helpful hints that will make it easier for learners to perform a task.
-You can use a tip to provide an lternative method of performing a task.
+   <span class="info-icon">Use notes to make it easier for learners to perform a task.
+You can use a note to provide an alternative method of performing a task.
 This is used to help explain the "why" of a task, or to point out specific information related to a task</span>

 <span class="guidance">
   [Note Guidance](https://lodmanuals.blob.core.windows.net/lms/CLabsInstTemplate/Tip.png "Adding notes to challenge labs")